-The X9DRH-7TF has six PCI-E 3.0 x8 (in x16 slots), two PCI-E 3.0 x8 and one PCI-E 3.0 x16 slots.
-Note that the PCI slots are controlled by the CPU so some slots may not be available if both CPU sockets are not populated.
+The X9DRH-iF-NV has six PCI-E 3.0 x8 (in x16 slots), two PCI-E 3.0 x8 and one PCI-E 3.0 x16 slots.
+Note that PCI-E slots 1, 2, and 3 are occupied by the IT Mode disk controllers included with the server, leaving four PCI-E slots available for additional add-on cards.
+The PCI slots are controlled by the CPU so some slots may not be available when two CPUs are not installed on the board at the same time.
 See the serverboard layout in Chapter 5 for details.